FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/4a-Velocity_PID.md

 ```

 ## Tuning Velocity PID

+Creating graphs of the desired output and the actual output is **crucial** for velocity PID to not only see how accurate you are, but also how well you are tracking the desired velocity as it changes or as interference is introduced to the system.

 1. Set all terms but `kFF` to `0`
 2. Set `kFF` to `1 / MAX_SPEED`